luceracloud/node-helpscout/README.md

 ```

 #### API Key
-See the section "Generating an API Key" in the Help Scout [API documentation](http://developer.helpscout.net/help-desk-api/) to generate a proper api key for your user.
+See the Help Scout [API documentation](http://developer.helpscout.net/help-desk-api/), specifically the section "Generating an API Key" to generate a proper api key for your user.

 #### Mailbox ID
 This is a numeral that represents the mailbox id in the Help Scout backend.